mlaass/glootalax/docs/gloot_2_to_3_transition_guide.md

 For additional information:

 * Refer to the `README.md` file for more comprehensive documentation.
-* Explore the provided examples to better understand the new features and workflows in GLoot v3.0.
+* Explore the provided examples to better understand the new features and workflows.